-Superblock ("we") collect the e-mail addresses of those who communicate with us via e-mail, aggregate information on what pages consumers access or visit, and information volunteered by the consumer (such as survey information and/or site registrations).
-The information we collect is used to improve the content of our Web pages and the quality of our service, and is not shared with or sold to other organizations for commercial purposes, except under the following circumstances:
+Pushover ("we") collect the e-mail addresses of those who communicate with us via e-mail, aggregate information on what pages consumers access or visit, and information volunteered by the consumer (such as survey information and/or site registrations).
+The information we collect is exclusively used to improve the content of our Web pages and the quality of our service, and is not shared with or sold to any person, company, or organization (for the avoidance of doubt, this prohibition applies to any commercial and non-commercial purposes), except under the following circumstances:

 It is necessary to share information in order to investigate, prevent, or take action regarding illegal activities, suspected fraud, situations involving potential threats to the physical safety of any person, violations of Terms of Service, or as otherwise required by law.

 We share certain information with companies that may be considered our "sub-processors" under EU GDPR:

 |PayPal, Inc.||Credit Card Processing|

 |Twilio, Inc.||SMS Delivery|

 |Wildbit, LLC (Postmark)||E-mail Delivery|

 Pushover does not ask for or collect personal information from anyone under the age of 13.
 We also do not allow registration of such persons.
 If we find that such a person has registered and submitted information, we will delete the information and deactivate any associated accounts immediately.